gyfbianhuanyun/brain-data-with-age/README.md

 The FMRIB Linear Image Registration Tool (FLIRT) is used for registration to divide the brain into 94 regions.
 This part corresponds to the program [comparision.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/comparision.py).

-## Our model
+## Our model structure

-First, three layers of GRU take an input $X$ where each GRU has 300 hidden states.
+First, three layers of GRU take an input where each GRU has 300 hidden states.
 The last GRU is followed by a fully connected (FC) layer.
 Then, we add a batch normalization (BN) layer and ReLU activation.
 Finally, the final FC layer estimates the age.